W01 Learning Activity: Working with Web Images

 - In your browser, navigate to the online application, Squoosh.app.

-- Select on the button in the middle of the page and select an image from your computer.
+- Select the button in the middle of the page and then select any large image from your computer.

 - In the Edit panel on the right, toggle Resize and change the width to ~200 pixels.